rstefan1/bimodal-multicast/README.md

 ## Overview

-The protocol runs in a series of rounds.
+The Bimodal Multicast Protocol runs in a series of rounds.
 At the beginning of each round, every node randomly chooses another node and sends it a digest of its message histories.
-The message is the gossip message.
+The message is called gossip message.
 The node that receive the gossip message compares the given digest with the messages in its own message buffer.